US airline passengers aren't happy. Here's why - KTVZ

 But the return to the skies in the wake of the pandemic hasn’t been entirely smooth: passengers seem more badly behaved than ever, flight cancellations feel increasingly commonplace and airlines are hiking fares as fuel prices soar.

 Perhaps it’s no surprise that US airplane passenger satisfaction is declining across the board, at least according to consumer research company J.D.
-Power’s 2022 North American Airline Satisfaction Survey.
+Power’s 2022 North American Airline Satisfaction Study.

 J.D.
 Power’s report suggests that customers are frustrated by ticket cost, flight crew performance and even the aircraft they’re traveling on — and that’s true whether they opt to travel economy, premium economy or business.